 - Stream your movie, TV show, and music collection to compatible client devices

 - Cord-cutting features such as ad-supported streaming movies and TV shows, Tidal integration, web shows, and podcasts

 Can the Raspberry Pi Run a Plex Server?

-Considering its modest specs, you might wonder if you a Raspberry Pi can even run a Plex server.
+Considering its modest specs, you might wonder if a Raspberry Pi can even run a Plex server.
 While you can create a Raspberry Pi-based Plex server, performance won't match that of a dedicated server, or even an older laptop or desktop.
 Still, the price-to-performance ratio is fantastic.
 Plus, the Pi sips energy whereas even a low-power server that's always-on will still drive up your energy bill at least a bit.